t: 0116 241 8331 e: email@example.com

 11. Your obligations

 11.1.
-You must: (a) ensure that the terms of the Booking are complete and accurate; (b) co-operate with us in all matters relating to the provision of the Course; (c) where the Course is an Onsite Course: (i) provide us and our tutors, with access to your premises or the intended Course venue and such other facilities as we may reasonably require to effectively conduct the Course; and (ii) ensure that the venue for the Course is suitable and assist us in making practical arrangements for the Course including (where necessary) conducting a risk assessment. (d) where the Course is a Licensed Course: (i) comply at all times with the terms of the licence granted to you in the Booking Confirmation; (ii) ensure that the Course is conducted by a suitably qualified, knowledgeable and professional individual who we have licensed to conduct our courses on our behalf; (iii) make it clear that the Course is our course which you are conducting under licence and that you have no rights in or to that Course or the Course Materials other than those which are specifically granted to you in the Booking Confirmation; (iv) ensure that all Delegates are aware of the restrictions on their use of the Course Materials (e) comply with all applicable laws, including health and safety laws; (f) during the Course comply with our or our tutors reasonable instructions including those in relation to health and fire safety.
+You must: (a) ensure that the terms of the Booking are complete and accurate; (b) co-operate with us in all matters relating to the provision of the Course; (c) where the Course is an Onsite Course (delivered face-to-face): (i) provide us and our tutors, with access to your premises or the intended Course venue and such other facilities as we may reasonably require to effectively conduct the Course; and (ii) ensure that the venue for the Course is suitable and assist us in making practical arrangements for the Course including (where necessary) conducting a risk assessment. (d) where the Course is a Licensed Course: (i) comply at all times with the terms of the licence granted to you in the Booking Confirmation; (ii) ensure that the Course is conducted by a suitably qualified, knowledgeable and professional individual who we have licensed to conduct our courses on our behalf; (iii) make it clear that the Course is our course which you are conducting under licence and that you have no rights in or to that Course or the Course Materials other than those which are specifically granted to you in the Booking Confirmation; (iv) ensure that all Delegates are aware of the restrictions on their use of the Course Materials (e) comply with all applicable laws, including health and safety laws; (f) during the Course comply with our or our tutors reasonable instructions including those in relation to health and fire safety.

 11.2.
 If we cannot provide the Course to you as a result of any act, omission or failure on your part: (a) we shall not be liable for any costs or losses you suffer or incur as a result; (b) you shall reimburse to us for any costs or losses which we suffer or incur as a result.

 11.3.
-If the Course is an Onsite Course, you should note that whilst we will always try and work with you to ensure that the venue for the Course is appropriate, where we consider the venue which you have selected to be inappropriate we reserve the right to cancel the Course and terminate our contract with you, in which case we shall not be liable for any costs or losses you suffer as a result.
+If the Course is an Onsite Course (delivered face-to-face), you should note that whilst we will always try and work with you to ensure that the venue for the Course is appropriate, where we consider the venue which you have selected to be inappropriate we reserve the right to cancel the Course and terminate our contract with you, in which case we shall not be liable for any costs or losses you suffer as a result.

 12. Acceptable Conduct